MicrosoftDocs/learn/learn-pr/azure/enable-single-sign-on/includes/3-identify-sso-properties.md

 ### IdP-initiated SSO

 In the IdP-initiated SSO flow, the user signs in to the identity provider, and then is redirected back to the application using the SAML response.
 In Azure AD, this would occur when a signed-in user starts an application in a launcher such as the My Apps portal, and then is redirected to that application.
-For configuration, it is important to have **Relay State URL** included when setting up single sign-on for the application so that the identity provider knows where to send users after they have successfully authenticated.
+For configuration, it's important to have **Relay State URL** included when setting up single sign-on for the application so that the identity provider knows where to send users after they've successfully authenticated.

 ### SP-initiated SSO

 In SP-initiated SSO, the application initiates the request to sign in.
 When the user attempts to sign in to the service provider, they are redirected to the identity provider to be authenticated.
-The user is authenticated and are sent back to the application using the SAML response.
+The user is authenticated and then sent back to the application using the SAML response.
 To configure this process, the **Sign on URL** must be defined which tells the identity provider where to locate the sign-in page of the application.

 :::image type="content" source="../media/sp-initiated-sso.png" alt-text="Diagram showing the flow of service provider initiated single sign-on." border="true":::